 So, what is a minimalist?

 Minimalism means something different for everyone.
-Generally, minimalists just don’t want stuff to have “stuff.”
+Generally, minimalists don’t want stuff just to have “stuff.”
 It’s not like a minimalist gives up everything they own to live like a monk.
 Well, most don’t.

 A minimalist does not want one more pair of fluffy socks that they will never use.
 They don’t want random makeup or craft beers that they don’t like – simply because you had to buy them something.